abolfazlYousofi/PIXI/README.md

 # Pixi

-Pixi is a Flutter mobile application that provides user authentication through multiple methods including email/password, Google Sign-In, and phone number verification.
+Pixi is a Flutter mobile application that provides user authentication through multiple methods including email/password, Google Sign-In, and phone number verification. and at fiuture this app can make the better resolotion of picture.

 ## Features